 Problems with respected to the Research:

-A great deal is already understood about neuro-plasticity of the brain, its functions and spatial localizations of the functions, and the presence of several complex neural networks contributing to functional organization of the brain.
-Paul and Patricia Churchlands propose that traditional notions of mental functioning are to be replaced by new notions based on a neuro-computational perspective (Patricia Churchland, Neurophilosophy, 1986), like classical physics was replaced by the Aristotelian physics.
-When I was doing my doctoral research at the University of Leuven, Belgium, I had interactions with Paul Churchland and he sent one of his papers on Neurophilosophy.
+A great deal is already understood about neuroplasticity of the brain, its functions and spatial localizations of the functions, and the presence of several complex neural networks contributing to functional organization of the brain.
+Paul and Patricia Churchlands propose that traditional notions of mental functioning are to be replaced by new notions based on a neurocomputational perspective (Patricia Churchland, Neurophilosophy, 1986), like classical physics was replaced by the Aristotelian physics.
+When I was doing his doctoral research at the University of Leuven, Belgium, he had interactions with Paul Churchland and one of his papers was on Neurophilosophy.
 Paul and Patricia based their theory on the reductionist approach, eliminating altogether the concept of mind from the vocabulary and replacing it with brain states and neurochemical transmitters.
 What Dr. Mathew found was that it was restricted, one sided and denying the powerful concept of mind, which is an everyday experience of every one, whether ordinary or well educated.
 On the other hand, Dr. Mukundan (Mukundan 2007) has explained mind as an emerging functional state of the brain, which is not limited by the brain’s physical limits.
 According to the theoretical model developed by him, one can mentally create concepts and relationships, higher than what exist in reality, a mental attribute, which makes the human mind a sublime and physically unattainable functional state.
 He demonstrated that through hypnotic suggestions, recognition of physical stimuli can be blocked or enhanced, though suggestions do not affect the process of sensory registration (Mukundan et al. 1999, 2012).
 This was demonstrated by event related potential (ERP) experiments, which showed that ERPs are excellent neurocognitive processing measures that can be influenced by hypnotic suggestions.
 His experiments show that experiencing is an essential subjective reality testing method needed for establishing contact with reality, which can be influenced by several factors (Mukundan 2011a, 2011b, 2010, 2009, Mukundan, Ajayan 2011) employed by the experiencing person, though the same may not be verified by reductionist methods.
 This appears to be a testable reference frame for verifying the mental states, and for determining how these states influence the physical status of the brain and its neurogenic processing’

-One of the purposes of the International Journal for the Transformation of Consciousness is to communicate with and develop a group of interested researchers globally thereby providing a theoretical framework for conducting further experiments using hypnotic suggestions and observing and its effects on brain processing in detail.
+The purpose of the International Journal for the Transformation of Consciousness is to communicate with and develop a group of interested researchers globally thereby providing a theoretical framework for conducting further experiments using hypnotic suggestions and observing and its effects on brain processing in detail.
 The experiments proposed are primarily based on cognitive electrophysiological methods, which allow an adequate time window and flexibility of differentiation of mental/cognitive processes: and the theory that may evolve will help in understanding the inner dynamics of consciousness and will pave the way for a transformation of consciousness that may lead to a more peaceful and harmonious humanity.
 Through this journal a culture of interactive researchers could be developed so that the theoretical framework as well as practical application can be achieved via a global interaction!